by Carolyn Thomas ♥ @HeartSisters

-These guidelines are especially applicable when, as in That Guy’s case, abuse is aimed at front desk staff.
-Even other patients in the practice are sometimes inappropriately targeted.
+These guidelines are especially applicable when abuse is aimed at front desk staff or other patients in the practice.

 The same can be true for those who exhibit drug-seeking behaviours, or habitually miss their appointments.
-(In my former GP’s office, a sign on every exam room wall warned that missing a scheduled appointment more than once would “result in being advised to seek your medical care elsewhere”).
+In my (now former) GP’s office, a sign on every exam room wall warned that missing a scheduled appointment more than once would “result in being advised to seek your medical care elsewhere”.